Oakland, California: 1960–1999

-2000s
+21st century

 After his 1999 inauguration, Oakland Mayor Jerry Brown continued his predecessor Elihu Harris' public policy of supporting downtown housing development in the area defined as the Central Business District in Oakland's 1998 General Plan.
 Brown's plan and other redevelopment projects were controversial due to potential rent increases and gentrification, which would displace lower-income residents from downtown Oakland into outlying neighborhoods and cities.

 Due to allegations of misconduct by the Oakland Police Department, the City of Oakland has paid claims for a total of US$57 million during the 2001–2011 timeframe to plaintiffs claiming police abuse; this is the largest sum paid by any city in California.
 On October 10, 2011, protesters and civic activists began "Occupy Oakland" demonstrations at Frank Ogawa Plaza in Downtown Oakland.

 African-Americans dropped to 28% of Oakland's population in 2010, from nearly half in 1980, due to fast-rising rents and an extreme housing crisis in the region.

-The city inspected many warehouses and live/work spaces after a fire broke out in the Ghost Ship warehouse, killing 36 people in 2016.
+The city inspected warehouses and live/work spaces after a fire broke out in the Ghost Ship warehouse, killing 36 people in 2016.

 Oakland is the second U.S. city, after Denver, to decriminalize psilocybin mushrooms.
 In June 2019, the City Council passed the resolution in a unanimous vote ending the investigation and imposition of criminal penalties for use and possession of natural entheogens.

-In November 2019, two homeless mothers and their children moved into a vacant three-bedroom house in West Oakland.
+In November 2019, two homeless mothers and their children illegally occupied a vacant three-bedroom house in West Oakland.
 The group, calling themselves Moms 4 Housing, said their goal was to protest what they said was a large number of vacant houses in Oakland owned by redevelopment companies while the city experienced a housing crisis.
 Two months later they were evicted from the house by three dozen sheriff's deputies, as hundreds of supporters demonstrated in favor of the women.
 The incident received nationwide coverage.
 The company that owns the house later said they would sell it to a nonprofit affordable housing group.
-As of 2019, Oakland's per-capita homeless rate is higher than San Francisco and Berkeley.
+As of 2019, Oakland's per-capita homeless rate was higher than San Francisco and Berkeley.
 Between 2014 and 2020, Oakland strengthened its protections for tenants in order to reduce the displacement of its long-time residents.
+However, since 2019, the city of Oakland has reduced the number of approved housing permits by more than 80%, further worsening the housing shortage in Oakland.

+Between January 2020 and March 2022, Oakland suffered a disproportionate death toll from the COVID-19 pandemic and Delta cron hybrid variant within the San Francisco Bay Area.

+In 2023, prior to and during the COVID pandemic, Oakland became the first city in American history to lose three professional major league sports teams to other cities within a span of five years.